Thiago Silva: 2022 World Cup

+2026 World Cup

+He was included in the preliminary squad of 55 players for Brazil in the 2026 World Cup announced by Carlo Ancelotti on 12 May 2026, but did not make the final cut.

 Style of play

-Silva has been recognized as a complete defender by his peers and critics.
+Silva has been recognised as a complete defender by his peers and critics.
 He has been described as a consistent defender, without any flaws, and someone who can lead any defence.
 A leader from the back, Silva's play has led him to be compared to legendary Italian defender Franco Baresi.
 Baresi, regarded as one of the greatest defenders in football history, has gone on record to state that Silva is the defender who most resembles him, and said in June 2012 that Silva was his "heir".
 Although he has been criticised at times in the media over his mentality, his leadership skills are also apparent through his success in captaining both Brazil and Paris Saint-Germain.

-Silva is heralded as one of the fastest defenders in European football, and has been described as a strong defender with good aerial ability.
-He combines these physical gifts with a phenomenal tactical intelligence, discipline, and knowledge of the game, as well as an excellent positional sense, which allows him to excel in one on one situations.
-Thanks to his abilities, he excels at reading the game and at anticipating plays, and he is excellent at closing down and tackling opposing players in possession of the ball.
-Hailed as the best of the new breed of defenders — composed in possession, able to create chances for his team from the back with his passing — Silva is a technically gifted defender who is universally praised for his ability, being voted as one of the top two central defenders in Europe for three consecutive years; he is considered to be one of the best defenders of his generation, with Rio Ferdinand and Ronaldo both describing him as the best defender in the world in 2014.
-Although predominantly a centre-back, Silva has also been used in midfield as either a central or defensive midfielder.
-Despite his ability, however, he has also struggled with injuries throughout his career; notwithstanding these difficulties, he has also drawn praise for his longevity.
+Silva is noted for his pace, strength, and aerial ability.
+He combines his physical attributes with positional awareness and tactical discipline, making him effective in one-on-one defending, anticipating plays, and regaining possession.
+Known for his technical skill and composure on the ball, he is capable of creating chances in attack from the back with his passing.
+During his prime, Silva was widely regarded as one of the top central defenders in world football.
+He was voted among the top two central defenders in Europe for three consecutive years, and both Rio Ferdinand and Ronaldo described him as the best defender in the world in 2014.
+While predominantly a centre-back, he has occasionally played as a central or defensive midfielder.
+Although his career has been impacted by injuries throughout, he has received praise for his longevity.